 This eye cream has a very faint, naturally derived scent.

 The d’Alba White Truffle Multi Treatment Eye Cream costs around USD$45.00 for a 30ml tube.

 The d’Alba White Truffle Multi Treatment Eye Cream has a three year shelf life.
 I couldn’t find an expiry upon opening but estimate it would be 12 months.

 Elegantly presented, the eye cream comes in a long white, opaque plastic tube with screw top gold lid.
 A narrow opening allows for controlled and easy dispensing.
 The opening is sealed with foil to better preserve the product prior to use and the outer package is taped to allow immediate detection of tampering.
 The packaging solution is hygienic, practical and easy.

 The cream itself is quite dense in texture, easily holding its form when dispensed as can be seen in the image below.
-It is soft with plenty of slip for easy application.
+It’s soft and thus pleasant in application.
 Regarding the smell, this product has a very subtle scent which I have to really focus on to even detect.
 It is light and probably a little soap like, but I have to stress, barely even noticeable.
 There is no added artificial fragrance in the formula.
 I would guess that the botanical extracts/oils are responsible for this property.

 Only a small amount is required per application.
 With a dab and slide action, I apply it to both eyes, on the lids, up to the eyebrow and covering the under eye area.
 It glides on easily and absorbs well.
 If you use too much, it can sit on the surface and feel a little oily but the correct amount melts into the skin effectively.
 There is a good amount of dimethicone in the formula which does leave a slight film on the surface.
 It doesn’t feel heavy or uncomfortable and in fact, enhances makeup application by acting as a primer, although I do allow a fair dry down time.